hikeventures/hikeventures.github.io/_posts/articles/products/2016-08-02-apple-watch-suunto-spartan.markdown

 ---
 Apple and Suunto recently announced their new smartwatches - the Apple Watch Series 2 and the [Suunto Spartan](https://www.rei.com/product/107290/suunto-spartan-ultra-gps-multifunction-watch).
 As I use my watch mainly for running and hiking I am interested in a watch which is water resistant and offer a long battery life.
 Both watches - the [Spartan](https://www.rei.com/product/107290/suunto-spartan-ultra-gps-multifunction-watch) and the Apple Watch 2 offer water resistant but the big question is still which performs better in battery life?

-Please note that the links on this site contains affiliate links.
-If you purchase thru the links you help support our blog. <a href="http://www.hikeventures.com/about/" target="_blank">Here</a> you can read who we are.

 <a data-flickr-embed="true"  href="https://www.flickr.com/photos/90204224@N07/9599011940/in/photolist-pR5WvQ-oUMs5L-ptyErN-pcgLEg-qfcV5n-poxm2c-e8Kbq9-fCesyW-hYdCdQ-rc1Fx6-duC1dY-fhgYiE-ehBHpm-ehvX1p-fdecUN-dLvA6z-niePbn-ehBHp1-fCerPS-pC4agQ-pUdwjt-nijCVw-nB7WFa-fBZ7fZ-hXRuvz-sTzRxs-s9EBGJ-J2qeyW-vwWEhv-vPqH22-uSq1oC-vNPEKA-t4miJj-qHtRc2-vM7J91" title="Hiking and Packrafting in Sarek"><img src="https://c5.staticflickr.com/6/5450/9599011940_504b6d399e_k.jpg" width="2048" height="1365" alt="Suunto Spartan or Apple Watch Series 2"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>

 <!--more-->